khaledsaifulla010/TypeScript-Assignment/readme.md

 ### Answer:

 **TypeScript** improves both code quality and project maintainability by adding type safety and helpful features on top of JavaScript.
-It helps catch errors early and makes code easier to manage, especially in large projects.
+It helps catch errors early and makes code easier to manage, especially in large projects. <br>

 **🛠 How it improves code quality:**

 1. Type checking – Warns you if you use the wrong data types